Meet CMS requirements with our DMEPOS Pharmacy Accreditation.

-Ensure that you meet the Centers for Medicare & Medicaid Services (CMS) requirements to gain Medicare Part B billing privileges through our reliable, cost-effective durable medical equipment, prosthetics, orthotics, and supplies (DMEPOS) accreditation.
-NABP’s DMEPOS Pharmacy Accreditation is a three-year accreditation that is best suited for pharmacies that distribute DMEPOS products and services.
-This accreditation proudly shows Medicare beneficiaries who visit your pharmacy that they receive quality products, services, and patient care associated with DMEPOS products.
+NABP’s durable medical equipment, prosthetics, orthotics, and supplies (DMEPOS) accreditation is a cost-effective way to help you meet the Centers for Medicare & Medicaid Services (CMS) requirements to gain Medicare Part B billing privileges.
+NABP’s DMEPOS Pharmacy Accreditation is a 3-year accreditation for pharmacies that dispense DMEPOS products and services.
+This accreditation proudly shows Medicare beneficiaries, who visit your pharmacy, that they receive quality products, services, and patient care associated with DMEPOS products.

 Whether NABP accreditation is new for your business or you are already NABP accredited and are looking to expand your portfolio, our processes simplify your journey toward DMEPOS Pharmacy Accreditation.

 Apply for DMEPOS Pharmacy Accreditation as a stand-alone program or maximize your investment by creating a comprehensive compliance package for one streamlined, cost-effective accreditation process.

 Demonstrates pharmacy practice standards meet the CMS requirements

 Allows the pharmacy to bill CMS for Medicare Part B